-The College received £25,019 from Burton & South Derbyshire Education Trust in relation to Shared Service charges (2018: £27,502).
+The College received £0 from Burton & South Derbyshire Education Trust in relation to Shared Service charges (2020: £3,503).
 The College was the Trust Sponsor and Mr J Beaty, Deputy Principal Corporate Relationships was Chair of Governors of the Trust.
 Dawn Ward CBE Chief Executive and Principal of Burton and South Derbyshire College was also a member of and Chief Accounting Officer to the Trust.

 Dawn Ward CBE is also a Director of EAL, a specialist Skills Partner and awarding organisation for industry.
-EAL was paid £36,500 for examination fees during the year ended 31st July 2019 (2018 \pm 34,799) Dawn Ward is also a member of City and Guilds London Institute to which payments of \pm 99,243 were made in the year.
+EAL was paid £35,300 for examination fees during the year ended 31st July 2020 (2020 £33,138) Dawn Ward is also a member of City and Guilds London Institute to which payments of £135,600 were made in the year.

-Mr C Prosser is an employee of St Modwens PLC a company which supports the work of the College in particular the Construction Academy in South Derbyshire.
-The College received sponsorship from St Modwens during the year £76,725 (2018 £83,147) No payments were made to the company during the year or in 2019.
+Mr C Prosser is an employee of St Modwens PLC a company which supports the work of the College in particular the Stephen Burke Construction Academy in South Derbyshire.
+The College received sponsorship from St Modwens during the year £119,120 (2020 £143,259)

-Mr P Fitzpatrick is an employee of Toyota UK, a College partner organisation which received payments relating to the provision of site facilities, staff and materials in connection to the College's provision of apprenticeship programmes at their Derbyshire Site in the sum of £363,564 (2018 £300,000).
+Mr P Fitzpatrick is an employee of Toyota UK, a College partner organisation which received payments relating to the provision of site facilities, staff and materials in connection to the College's provision of apprenticeship programmes at their Derbyshire Site in the sum of £275,487 (2020 £280,000).

 Mr E Broadhead is an associate of BKSB an awarding body attached to West Nottingham College.
-BKSB was paid \pm 7,341 2019 \pm 8,127 during the year for the provision of literacy and numeracy assessments.
+BKSB was paid £0 (2020 £158) during the year for the provision of literacy and numeracy assessments.

-GAC & SJC consultants charged $\pm 109,200$ including VAT for services provided during the year.
-(2018 $\pm 115,200$ including VAT).
-Mr G Chin, Vice Principal Corporate Services is a Director of GAC & SJC consultants and this value has been disclosed in note 8 Key Management Personnel.
+GAC & SJC consultants charged £112,800 including VAT for services provided during the year.
+(2020 £117,600 including VAT).
+Mr G Chin, Vice Principal Corporate Services is a Director of GAC & SJC Consultants and this value has been disclosed in note 7 Key Management Personnel.

-Highbury Burton Saudi Arabia (HBSA) Limited a joint venture company was charged £47,659 (2017/18 £72,333) for commercial services during the year ended 31st July 2019 and also reimbursed expenses incurred on behalf of the joint venture company mainly relating to bond charges of £140,677 (2017/18 £130,728).
-The College is owed £104,530 by HBSA Limited as at 31 July 2019.
+Highbury Burton Saudi Arabia (HBSA) Limited a joint venture company was charged £128,998 (2019/20 £146,280) for commercial services during the year ended $31^{st}$ July 2021 and also reimbursed expenses incurred on behalf of the joint venture company mainly relating to bond charges of £62,066 (2019/20 £58,349).
+The College is owed £244,492 by HBSA Limited as at 31 July 2021.